EtWnn/AlphaTerminal/README.md

 An output correspond to a single placment: either one firewall or one information or the possibility to stop the turn.
 For general purpose, we store the output as a string '"<unit_type>_<x>_<y>"' (except for '"stop"')

-specific output needs will rely on this format to create the output needed (regression, classification ...)
+Specific output needs will rely on this format to create the output needed (regression, classification ...)

 ### c.
 Storage

-every image (3D matrix representing the board) will be stored in the folder "cnn_images" at the root. a dataframe pickled as 'datasets/generalIO.pkl' will store the image_path, the image name, the flat inputs and the general output.
+Every image (3D matrix representing the board) will be stored in the folder "cnn_images" at the root.
+A dataframe pickled as 'datasets/generalIO.pkl' will store the image_path, the image name, the flat inputs and the general output.

 ### d.
 Computation